 Most people will start Easter with a large breakfast of brunch.
 There is a lot of traditional Easter food: decorated boiled eggs, paasstol (loaf of bread with raisins and nuts and almonds), a butter lamb, croissants and chocolate in the shape of an egg.

 5 Things To Do in April 2020 in Amsterdam

 1. Visit Keukenhof

 The flower bulb fields of Keukenhof are there only for show.
-Between the city of Haarlem and Leiden there are many large Dutch flower fields.
-The flowers here, gladioli, hyacinths, lilies, narcissi, daffodils, crocuses, irises, dahlias and tulips grow here for commercial purpose.
-We call this region the Bollenstreek (the Bulb Region).
+Between the city of Haarlem and Leiden there are many large Dutch flower fields that grow dozens of different flowers for commercial use.

-On the way to the Keukenhof, the coach will drive by beautiful flower fields full of tulips, daffodils and hyacinths.
-Before entering Keukenhof, you will visit a bulb farm.
+On this outing, the coach will drive by all the beautiful flower fields on the way to the Keukenhof.
+Before entering Keukenhof, you will also visit a bulb farm.

 3. Cuddle a chick at the Zoo

-Children are invited to the Amsterdam Artis Zoo during Easter weekend in Amsterdam.
-All kinds of special events are taking place.
+Are you visiting Amsterdam with kids?
+The Amsterdam Artis Royal Zoo has all kinds of special activities, including an Easter brunch among the animals.
 Kids can cuddle with the young animals like chicks, rabbits and mice.
-From 11:00 tot 16:00 the Zoo shows the children who an egg become a chicken.
+And the Zoo staff show children how an egg becomes a chicken.